API Reference¶

 Bases: EntityDef

 Definition class for a property type.
-It adds the fields of property_label
+It adds the fields of property_label, data_type,

 an entity definition.